-Molly and Tom Martens begin appeal against Jason Corbett murder convictions
+Molly and Tom Martens appeal hears evidence excluded from trial supported self-defence claim

 LAWYERS FOR CONVICTED murderers Thomas Martens and Molly Corbett argued this morning that they did not get a fair trial and that the trial judge excluded critical evidence in their case.

-The attorneys made their arguments in front of a three-judge panel of the North Carolina (NC) Court of Appeals in a crowded courtroom holding more than 100 people.
+The lawyers made their arguments in front of a three-judge panel of the North Carolina Court of Appeals in a crowded courtroom holding more than 100 people.

-Today’s hearing came more than a year after Molly Corbett and her father, former FBI agent Thomas Martens, were convicted of second-degree murder in the death of Irish businessman Jason Corbett.
+Today’s hearing is more than a year after Molly Corbett and her father, former FBI agent, Thomas Martens, were convicted of second-degree murder in the death of Irish businessman Jason Corbett.

 They are now serving 20 years to 25 years in prison.

-Deputies found the body of Jason Corbett, 39, in the early morning hours of 2 August 2015 in the bedroom of the house he shared with his wife, Molly, and his two children, Jack and Sarah, from his previous marriage.
+Deputies found the body of Jason Corbett, 39, in the early morning hours of 2 August 2015, in the bedroom of the house he shared with his wife, Molly, and his two children, Jack and Sarah, from his previous marriage.
 The couple lived at 160 Panther Creek Court in the Meadowlands, an upscale golf-course community in Davidson County.

-During the trial in the summer of 2017, Davidson County prosecutors allege that Molly Corbett and Thomas Martens beat Jason to death with a concrete paving brick and a 28-inch Louisville Slugger baseball bat.
+During the trial in the summer of 2017, Davidson County prosecutors alleged that Molly Corbett and Thomas Martens beat Jason to death with a concrete paving brick and a 28-inch Louisville Slugger baseball bat.
 According to a medical examiner who testified at trial, Jason was struck in the head at least 12 different times and his skull was crushed.

 Molly Corbett and Thomas Martens claimed self-defence.
 Thomas Martens testified that he and his wife, Sharon Martens, had surprised Molly Corbett with a visit the day before and were sleeping overnight in the basement bedroom.